-Thorntrees garage have created a video demonstrating a VW Sharan which has been converted by Brotherwood.
-The video is to show the conversion type & how effective this vehicle & conversion can be for wheelchair users.
+Thorntrees Garage has created a video demonstrating a VW Sharan, which Brotherwood has converted.
+The video is to show the conversion type & how effective this vehicle and conversion can be for wheelchair users.

-A video allows you to see the moving parts of the vehicle and demonstrates how to use important peices of machinery such as the winch & gives you an idea of the available space.
+A video allows you to see the vehicle's moving parts and demonstrates how to use important pieces of machinery, such as the winch & giving you an idea of the available space.

-We have added a transcript of the video underneath if you want to watch it without sound.
+We have added a video transcript underneath if you want to watch it without sound.

-As we walk around the car, we can see it’s a nice looking car.
-This is a 13 plate with 73,000 miles on the clock but with the diesel engine that’s no problem at all.
-The car is an automatic.
+Walking around the car, we can see it's nice-looking.
+This is a 13-plate with 73,000 miles on the clock, but with the diesel engine, that's no problem.
+The car is automatic.

-Right, lets show you how the back of it works.
-You open the tailgate by just pressing the button and taking a step back.
-It’s very easy.
+Right, let us show you how the back of it works.
+You open the tailgate by pressing the button and stepping back.
+It's very easy.
 Then the ramp comes down with a little handle that you need to push.
 The ramp itself is very lightweight.

 Now the Brotherhood system has both a winch & electric belts.
-So, if your wheelchair passenger is heavy the winch will come out and pull the wheelchair user in.
+So, if your wheelchair passenger is heavy, the winch will come out and pull the wheelchair user in.
 The winch will come out slowly.
-When you have attached them to the wheelchair you can pull them in straight away.
-Alternatively, you can just use them as electric belts.
-As in other wheelchair conversions you press a button at the back to turn them on and then you can pull the electric belts out.
+When you have attached them to the wheelchair, you can pull them in straight away.
+Alternatively, you can use them as electric belts.
+As in other wheelchair conversions, you press a button at the back to turn them on, and then you can pull the electric belts out.

-Now it’s very important that you attach them to the frame of the wheelchair as it wouldn't be safe if you put them around the foot rest.
-Once attached you then turn the button off so that as you push the wheelchair user they will go into the car.
-The straps will hold them if you have to let go for any reason.
-When you get to where you want to be you put the brake on the wheelchair and the front straps will hold it there.
-Then, you take the back straps and wrap them around the frame of the wheelchair & fasten them up.
+Now you must attach them to the frame of the wheelchair as it wouldn't be safe if you put them around the footrest.
+Once attached you then turn the button off so that as you push the wheelchair user, they will go into the car.
+The straps will hold them if you must let go for any reason.
+When you get to where you want to be, put the brake on the wheelchair, and the front straps will hold it there.
+Then, you take the back straps and, wrap them around the frame of the wheelchair & fasten them up.
 You can use the pull strap to tighten them up.

-Now there is a seatbelt that goes around the person in the wheelchair so, that they can travel as safely as if they where in a normal passenger seat.
-You can see two smaller rear passenger seats in the front.
-So, four people plus the wheelchair user can travel in comfort in this car.
+Now there is a seatbelt that goes around the person in the wheelchair so that they can travel as safely as if they were in a normal passenger seat.
+In addition, you can see two smaller rear passenger seats in the front.
+So, four people plus the wheelchair user can comfortably travel in this car.

-When you get to your destination undo the straps.
-They will actually come off if they are in your way and you can store them to the left-hand side of the wheelchair.
+When you get to your destination, undo the straps.
+They will come off if they are in your way, and you can store them on the left-hand side of the wheelchair.

-Switch the button on again & just push the wheelchair forward a little bit & take the brake off then the wheelchair comes back down the ramp.
-Once it is down unfasten the straps.
-Sometimes people like to store the on the seatbelt.
-Make sure you turn the button off because otherwise you will flatten your car battery.
+Switch the button on again, push the wheelchair forward a little bit & take the brake off.
+Then the wheelchair comes back down the ramp.
+Once it is down, unfasten the straps.
+Sometimes people like to store them on their seatbelts.
+Turn the button off because otherwise, you will flatten your car battery.

-Then, the ramp comes up very easily, and you can just click it into place & press the button for the tailgate to come down.
-This particular car has automatic side doors which is just another useful feature.
+Then, the ramp comes up very easily, and you can click it into place & press the button for the tailgate to come down.
+This car has automatic side doors, which is another useful feature.
 You can see from the side angle that the wheelchair user can travel in between them & they can chat as they go along.